myaweser/Reflex-Test/README.md

 ![Alt text](/ScreenShots/game.jpg?raw=true "game")

 If the player has a life they may continue from where they last finished.
-Otherwise they mus restart.
+Otherwise they must restart.

 ![Alt text](/ScreenShots/gameover.jpg?raw=true "gameover")

-The player can complete goals in order to earn lives.
+The player can complete goals to earn lives.

 ![Alt text](/ScreenShots/goals.jpg?raw=true "goals")